wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Sceipt 21 shows us how to remove certain characters from input

 * Script 22 shows us how to reverse input

+* Script 23 shows us all users and homes of a directory